 On our page The Problem we include some sobering statistics about how low the percentages of women in leadership positions are in this country—in politics, corporations, businesses, media, and more.
 At What Will It Take, we aim to provide information and resources to help women reach parity and increase these numbers so that women have equal representation in all levels of private and public life.

 Why are we advocating for this?
-Aside from the obvious reason that women are 50 percent of the population and therefore deserve to have 50 percent representation, the reason it matters is that we ALL would benefit from a more diverse and reflective democracy and society.
+Aside from the obvious reason that women are over 50 percent of the population and therefore deserve to have 50 percent representation, the reason it matters is that we ALL would benefit from a more diverse and reflective democracy and society.

 It has been proven that the more diverse a group, the stronger that group will be, because each individual brings to the table their own unique background, perspectives, skills, knowledge, and experiences.
 This leads to more expansive and inclusive dialogue, collaboration and problem-solving.
 And I am sure we would all agree that there are so many serious problems we face in this country and the world right now and we need women’s voices, visions and perspectives—as well as those of other underrepresented groups and marginalized voices—in order to arrive at the best solutions that benefit all of us.